-To facilitate our implementation we have devised a simple model in section 4 that describes the complex interaction of these protocols.
-The model instrumented a cleanly structured implementation and assisted us in convincing ourselves of its completeness and correctness.
+In section 4.1 we already described a simple model that we used during the design and implementation phase of the project.
+Again, the model instrumented a cleanly structured implementation and assisted us in convincing ourselves of its completeness and correctness.
 Furthermore, the model facilitated the stepwise testing and extension of the implementation.